Periyar: Women's rights

-As a rationalist and ardent social reformer, Ramasamy advocated forcefully throughout his life that women should be given their legitimate position in society as the equals of men and that they should be given good education and have the right to property.
-He thought age and social customs was not a bar in marrying women.
+As a rationalist and ardent social reformer, Periyar advocated forcefully throughout his life that women should be given their legitimate position in society as the equals of men, that they should be provided good education and have the right to property.
+He thought that age and social customs were not a bar to marrying women.
 He was keen that women should realise their rights and be worthy citizens of their country.

-Ramasamy fought against the orthodox traditions of marriage as suppression of women in Tamil Nadu and throughout the Indian sub-continent.
+Periyar fought against the orthodox traditions of marriage as suppression of women in Tamil Nadu and throughout the Indian sub-continent.
 Though arranged marriages were meant to enable a couple to live together throughout life, it was manipulated to enslave women.
 Much worse was the practice of child marriages practised throughout India at the time.
 It was believed that it would be a sin to marry after puberty.
 Another practice, which is prevalent today, is the dowry system where the bride's family is supposed to give the husband a huge payment for the bride.
 The purpose of this was to assist the newly wedded couple financially, but in many instances dowries were misused by bridegrooms.
-The outcome of this abuse turned to the exploitation of the bride's parents wealth, and in certain circumstances, lead to dowry deaths.
+The outcome of this abuse turned to the exploitation of the bride's parents wealth, and in certain circumstances, led to dowry deaths.
 There have been hundreds of thousands of cases where wives have been murdered, mutilated, and burned alive because the father of the bride was unable to make the dowry payment to the husband.
-Ramasamy fiercely stood up against this abuse meted out against women.
+Periyar fiercely stood up against this abuse meted out against women.

 Women in India also did not have rights to their families' or husbands' property.
-Ramasamy fought fiercely for this and also advocated for women to have the right to separate or divorce their husbands under reasonable circumstances.
-While birth control remained taboo in society of Ramasamy's time, he advocated for it not only for the health of women and population control, but for the liberation of women.
+Periyar fought fiercely for this and also advocated for women to have the right to separate or divorce their husbands under reasonable circumstances.
+While birth control remained taboo in society of Periyar's time, he advocated for it not only for the health of women and population control, but for liberation of women.

 He criticised the hypocrisy of chastity for women and argued that it should either apply also to men, or not at all for both genders.
-While fighting against this, Ramasamy advocated getting rid of the Devadasi system.
+While fighting against this, Periyar advocated getting rid of the Devadasi system.
 In his view it was an example of a list of degradations of women, attaching them to temples for the entertainment of others, and as temple prostitutes.
-Further, for the liberation of women, Ramasamy pushed for their right to have an education and to join the armed services and the police force.
+Further, for the liberation of women, Periyar pushed for their right to have an education and to join the armed services and the police force.

 According to biographer M.D.
-Gopalakrishnan, Ramasamy and his movement achieved a better status for women in Tamil society.
-Ramasamy held that, in matters of education and employment, there should be no difference between men and women.
-Gopalakrishnan states that Ramasamy's influence in the State departments and even the Center made it possible for women to join police departments and the army.
-Ramasamy also spoke out against child marriage.
+Gopalakrishnan, Periyar and his movement achieved a better status for women in Tamil society.
+Periyar held that, in matters of education and employment, there should be no difference between men and women.
+Gopalakrishnan states that Periyar's influence in the State departments and even the Centre made it possible for women to join police departments and the army.
+Periyar also spoke out against child marriage.